richard1986/blog_richard/README.md

 == README

-This README explain how to make to configure this aplication using Ruby On Rails
+This README explain how to make to configure this application using Ruby On Rails

 #### Install Required Components